Chart Color Schemes

 Bells Creek has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure, major projects, and planning initiatives greatly influence an area's performance.
-AreaSearch has identified 44 such projects likely to impact the area.
-Notable projects include the Aura Water Project, New Bells Creek Zone Substation, Gagalba Precinct (Aura), and Aura Business Park.
-The following list details those expected to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 44 projects that may impact this area.
+Key projects include the Aura Water Project, New Bells Creek Zone Substation, Gagalba Precinct (Aura), and Aura Business Park.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.